ZMing369/My-notes-for-causal-inference/README.md

 ### Notes on Causal Inference

-These links contain my personal notes on studying causal inference.
+These links contain my personal notes on studying causal inference, and I’m delighted to share them with you.
 The notes are written in a mix of Chinese and English.
 The references used include the following textbooks:

 1. **Causal Inference for The Brave and True**
    - **Author**: Matheus Facure Alves